overbrowsing/pruner/visualisation/README.md

 ## Customisation

-You can adjust the following parameters in the script:

-Here’s an updated version of the README with customisation options for all parameters:

-## Customisation

 You can adjust the following parameters in the script to fine-tune the visualisation:

 - `viewport_widths`: Range of viewport widths (pixels), defined using `np.linspace(start, end, num_points)`.
 Modify `start`, `end`, and `num_points` for custom ranges and step sizes.